ChigozieCO/altschool-2nd-semester-cloud-exercises/Exercise-02/more-Linux-commands.md

 echo $HISTFILESIZE
 ```

-That concludes this exercise, I've been able to highlight 10 additional Linux commands that will be useful in your day to day use of the L9nux operating system.
+That concludes this exercise, I've been able to highlight 10 additional Linux commands that will be useful in your day to day use of the Linux operating system.